 Required text and software: D.F.
-Wright: Intermediate Algebra 6th edition and bundled software by Hawkes Learning Systems.
+Wright: Introductory & Intermediate Algebra 2nd edition and bundled software by Hawkes Learning Systems.

-Course objective: This is a review course on intermediate high school mathematics.
-It covers linear, exponential, and logarithmic functions, complex numbers, exponents and radicals, quadratic equations and inequalities, factors and roots of polynomials.
+Course objective: This is a review course on beginning algebra.
+It covers selected topics from number concept, linear equations and inequalities, polynomials and rational expressions, and functions.
 You will be expected to develop a facility with these topics at a level that permits you to enroll in college-level math courses.
+You will be expected to understand and explain in detail both how to solve algebra problems and why they can be solved that way.

-I will assume that you have seen this material in high school already and you need practice to refresh and hone your skills.
-The course will be very much based on problem solving and you will do a lot of it on your own.
-We will solve some problems together in class, but you will also have to solve many problems outside of class.
+I will assume that you have seen already seen this material in high school and you need practice with reasoning to deepen your understanding and problem solving to refresh and hone your skills.
+We will solve some problems together in class, but you will do a lot more of it on your own.